Howland H. Sargeant: Biography

 Born in 1911 in New Bedford, Massachusetts, Howland H. Sargeant was educated at Dartmouth College, graduating in 1932.
 He played for the Dartmouth Big Green baseball team.
 In 1932, he was a Rhodes scholar.

 Sargeant later joined the United States Department of State.
 In 1947, he became Deputy Assistant Secretary of State for Public Affairs.
-In this capacity, he was a member of the United States delegation to UNESCO and in 1950 was Vice-President of the UNESCO General Conference that met in Florence.
+In this capacity, Sargeant was a member of the United States delegation to UNESCO and in 1950 was Vice-President of the UNESCO General Conference that met in Florence.

 During his time as Deputy Assistant Secretary of State for Public Affairs, Sargeant met actress Myrna Loy, who was a member of the U.S. delegation to UNESCO.
 Sargeant married Loy on June 2, 1951, becoming Loy's fourth husband.
 This marriage would end in a divorce on May 31, 1960, and the couple did not have any children.

 In 1952, President of the United States Harry Truman nominated Sargeant to be Assistant Secretary of State for Public Affairs and Sargeant subsequently held this office from February 21, 1952, until January 29, 1953.

 The American Committee for the Liberation of the Peoples of Russia founded Radio Liberty in 1954, and Sargeant became Radio Liberty's first president.
 He held this position until 1975.
 Radio Liberty merged with Radio Free Europe in 1976.

-He died on February 29, 1984, of an apparent heart attack.
+Sargeant died on February 29, 1984, of an apparent heart attack.